YeetTheFirst21/PowerpointAnnotationFixForMicrosoft/README.md

 # How to use:

-#### Start presenting your slides
+#### 1. Start presenting your slides

-#### Run the app by pressing it from start menu or alt-tabbing into the folder the exe is in
+#### 2. Run the app by pressing it from start menu or alt-tabbing into the folder the exe is in

-#### After app starts, just alt-tab OR just press Left/Right Arrow OR scroll up/down to get back to your slides
+#### 3. After app starts, just alt-tab OR just press Left/Right Arrow OR scroll up/down to get back to your slides

 ## Shortcuts:

 #### Press q to kill the application

 #### Press c to clean the annotation already done on screen

+#### Press Left/Right Arrow OR scroll up/down to go through your slides however you wish even while keeping the annotation